EmixamPP/synology-drive/README.md

 Since the package provided by FlatHub is not 100% functional and the method of converting deb to rpm by Alien requires a lot of manipulation.
 I decided to create myself a clean and 100% functional RPM package for Synology Drive Client.

 I have include the file explorer Nautilus as dependency in order to have access to the share menu and to have the file sync status indicator (like on Windows or Ubuntu).\
-I also have include a gnome shell extension as dependency in order to see the tray icon (works natively with KDE).\
+I also have include a GNOME shell extension as dependency in order to see the tray icon (works natively with KDE).\
-If you want a build without the gnome extension and/or Nautilus, feel free to open an issue.
+I have build a second package for user's which didn't use GNOME.
+It does not contain the two dependencies mentioned above (they can be installed later if you want).

 ## Installation
 If you have previously installed Synology Drive Client with Alien or Flatpak (i.e. from another source than my repo), please ensure that they are uninstalled.